 “I told him toward the end of the season… “Well if you look in the first season, [it seemed] that Kendall was going to be his guy, and then he wasn’t.
 Then this year, it seems like Shiv is going to be the guy and now it’s starting to look like she’s not.”
 And this is before I knew where it was going.
 I said, “So, maybe next year is Roman’s turn.”.”

-“Then later on that day to a group a people he goes, “Well, I have this theory…” and he basically just said everything I said.
+“Then, later on, that day to a group of people he goes, “Well, I have this theory…” and he basically just said everything I said.
 I was like, “You son of a bitch.”
 And people were like, “That’s really interesting.”
 But now it turns out that other journalists have had that idea and it’s really not that original in the first place, so maybe Brian did come up with it himself as well.”

 There will, however, be other potential factors to consider in the coming third season of Succession… particularly in the form of new cast members, which means new characters.
 According to Deadline, Sanaa Lathan will join as high-profile New York lawyer Lisa Arthur, Linda Emond will play senior White House aide Michelle-Anne Vanderhoven, and K-Pop star Jihae will assume the position of leading public relations consultant, Berry Schneider.